erkobridee/react-socket-simple-chat/README.md

 - [x] finish the redux code to manage the application data/states

-- [ ] socket.io
+- [x] socket.io

   - [x] socket.io-client mock

-  - [ ] connect to the socket.io server to handle the messages
+  - [x] connect to the socket.io server to handle the messages

     - [x] build a local socket.io server

     - [x] connect to the local socket.io server

+    - [x] deploy socket.io server to a now.sh instance

-    - [ ] connect to the remote socket.io server
+    - [x] connect to the remote socket.io server

 - [x] use the settings theme state to switch between the themes